-Checking the certificate should also involve comparing any information disclosed on it with any information shared by the applicant during the recruitment process.
-Certificates should be handled only by countersignatories or nominated office staff as per the DBS Code of Practice.
+Checking the certificate should also involve comparing any information disclosed on it with any information provided by the applicant during the recruitment process.
+Certificates should be treated as confidential information and handled only by countersignatories or nominated office staff as per the DBS Code of Practice.